-As June merges into July we should have been entering in to peak wedding and christening months.
+From June through to August 2020 we should have seen the peak wedding and christening months.
 On Saturdays and Sundays over the summer, our churches would have been buzzing with life and hope as couples and families gathered in their best clothes, full of smiles and warmth.
-And in the weeks past we would have been getting to know them, hearing their stories at marriage prep sessions or baptism talks.
-We would have met the family at a wedding rehearsal and touched based with anxious godparents in the days before the service.
+And in the weeks following, we would have been getting to know them, hearing their stories at marriage prep sessions or baptism talks.
+We would have met the family at a wedding rehearsal and touched base with anxious godparents in the days before the service.
 Couples – and their parents – might have been at Sunday worship as they listened to banns or attended to make that connection.

-And now it’s not going to happen.
+But all of that did not happen.
 The church has slipped out of sight – although it is definitely not out of mind.
-For wedding couples in particular these are anxious times.
+For wedding couples in particular, these are anxious times.
 They want to know what to do, what plans to make, even if they have already made the decision to postpone.
-Or perhaps they are hanging on, hoping and dreaming of that special day this Autumn, uncertain of what it will be like.
+Or perhaps they are hanging on, hoping and dreaming of that special day in the Autumn, uncertain of what it will be like.
 And families?
 Well, what is best to do about having a child baptised?
-It’s all too easy for the couples and families that we should have been seeing to have slipped out of sight and out of mind for us as the church which would have welcomed them and their guests.
-If we forget them, then perhaps they might just forget us.
+It’s all too easy for the couples and families that we should have been seeing to have slipped out of sight and out of mind for us as the church.
+Yet if we forget them, then perhaps they might just forget us.

 It’s actually simple to cross this divide.
 The church can be in sight and in mind: just keep in touch.
 Send a card or a message saying that you are still thinking of them, and look forward to talking to them again – even though you may not have answers to give yet.
 And send that card with a smile in your heart and a prayer on your lips.
 It simply shows you care.

-Process and function is all the things we need to do right: doing things safely and well.
+Process and function are all the things we need to do right: doing things safely and well.